Commonwealth Consolidated Acts

 (h) section 74 of the Proceeds of Crime Act 1991 of the Australian Capital Territory;

-(i) Division 3A of Part VII of Schedule I to the Criminal Code Act of the Northern Territory.
+(i) Division 3A of Part VII of Schedule I to the Criminal Code Act 1983 (NT).

 Cybercrime offences etc.